tv42/becky/README.md

 mechanism used for embedding has been chosen to be the most efficient available.

-Embedding a 10MB asset (creating a 28MB Go source file) <1 second to generate the code and about 1 second for every compilation.
+Embedding a 10MB asset (creating a 28MB Go source file) takes <1 second to generate the code and about 1 second for every compilation.

 You can minimize the number of times assets need to be compiled by putting them in a different package that updates less often than most